someoneidoknow/starmap/README.md

 # starmap

-starmap for the hit game waste of space
+starmap for the hit game waste of space on the nintendo switch

 credits to [dorpg](https://github.com/dorpg9) for the textures